 Other countries, such as Spain, are also planning to switch to a SAF-T format that has been modified and is compatible with their accounting finance systems, but countries such as the United States, the Netherlands, Switzerland, and France employ simple flat file formats.

 The digital tax audit has been in use in Austria since 1999.
 One of the most important principles of this format is that all accounting and financial data and records can be easily presented to tax authorities when demanded.

 As a rule, tax auditors require journals, the general ledger, a list of accounts payable and accounts receivable as well as balance lists in electronic form.

 SAF-T IN POLAND

-2017 was a very important year for Poland in terms of sales, income, and corporate tax returns are required to be submitted electronically to the tax authorities in a gradual way.
-Besides, it will apply to summary reports on domestic trade activities covering a larger group of goods or services covered by the” counterparty payment procedure”. (including construction works in the broadest sense).
+2017 was a very important year for Poland in terms of sales, income, and corporate tax returns.
+Tax documents were required to be submitted electronically to the tax authorities in a gradual way.
+It has since applied to summary reports on domestic trade activities covering a larger group of goods or services covered by the” counterparty payment procedure”. (including construction works in the broadest sense).

 A small or medium-sized company has to electronically transmit all VAT records in SAF-T format to be able to trade.

 This requirement, which has been valid for large companies since 1 July 2016, applies not only to local companies but also to foreign companies located in Poland.

 A company that refuses to submit the accounting documents as SAF-T files, or does not submit them within the specified time, receives penalties.